Scriptwonder/unity-mcp/docs/CLI_USAGE.md

 # Unity MCP CLI Usage Guide

-The Unity MCP CLI provides command-line access to control Unity Editor through the Model Context Protocol.
-Currently only supports local HTTP.
+The Unity MCP CLI provides command-line access to control the Unity Editor through the Model Context Protocol.
+It currently only supports local HTTP.

-Note: Some tools are still experimental and might fail under circumstances.
-Please submit an issue for us to make it better.
+Note: Some tools are still experimental and might fail under some circumstances.
+Please submit an issue to help us make it better.

 ## Installation